 Should I pull on the roots to remove the nutsedge weeds?
 If you wish to remove nutsedge weeds in your lawn, pulling on the roots will not fully remove the pesky weed.
 There are tiny tubers inside the roots for further growth development.
 Maintaining your lawn at a higher mowing height will help reduce the growth of nutsedge.

-The best method for controlling nutsedge is contacting your local lawn care professional to apply an application of nutsedge control on your lawn.
+The best method for controlling nutsedge is contacting your local lawn care service professional to apply an application of nutsedge control on your lawn.
 In most cases, you may notice some yellowing in the turf grass which is only temporary until the nutsedge fades away.
 Avoid mowing the lawn for 3-5 days after the application is applied.

 For further information regarding lawn weeds treatments like nutsedge control, please call your local Lawn Doctor for recommendations.